 Jock: Come on!
 Show a little backbone, will ya!

-The only thing you must NOT do is to have the narrator explain the back-story via narrative summary.
+The only thing you must NOT do is have the narrator explain the backstory via narrative summary.

-This means that whenever your brain sees an event or hears words of conversation it will automatically try to work out the meaning behind the words and actions.
+This means that, whenever your brain sees an event or hears words of conversation, it will automatically try to work out the meaning behind those words and actions.
 This is where the magic happens.
-It is this action of the brain that you, as a writer, are trying to harness.
+It is this action of the brain that you, as an author, are trying to harness.

 Another way to think of this is that you are trying to create a distance between the reader and the character.

-The key point here is that by altering the way you write, by moving away from narrative summary and towards words and actions, you are forcing the reader from a passive stance into an active stance.
-When you write in a way the creates a narrative space between the reader and the characters, the reader will ‘lean in’ and engage with your book.
+The key point here is that, by altering the way you write, by moving away from narrative summary and toward words and actions, you are forcing the reader from a passive stance into an active stance.
+When you write in a way that creates a narrative space between the reader and the characters, the reader will lean in and engage with your book.

 In the most simplistic terms:

-The trick is now to forget the theory and to learn the simple techniques that will allow you to build the Show Don’t Tell Methodology into the very fabric of your writing.
-It’s this task that we will be addressing in the coming chapter.
+The trick is now to forget the theory and to learn the simple techniques that will allow you to build the Show, Don’t Tell Methodology into the very fabric of your writing.
+It’s this task that we will be addressing in the coming chapters.

-To apply the Show, Don’t Tell Methodology to a wider novel you will need to focus on four key aspects:
+To apply the Show, Don’t Tell Methodology to a novel, a wider application than seen above, you will need to focus on four key aspects:

 - Narrative Summary.

-Characterization will see you learning how to use back-story to determine how characters will react in any given situation.
-Dialogue will show you how to write speech that creates a narrative space between the reader and your characters.
-Description will demonstrate the best way to description events, and Narrative Summary will give you guidelines at to what you can and can’t have the narrator saying to the reader.
+Characterization will see you learning how to use backstory to determine how characters will react in any given situation.
+Dialogue will show you how to write conversation that creates a narrative space between the reader and your characters.
+Description will demonstrate the best way to describe events, and narrative summary will give you guidelines as to what you can and can’t have the narrator saying to the reader.